alimz758/Web-Development/Front-end/HTML - CSS/StartUpLandingPage/README.md

 This is a StartUp Landing Page.

-I used HTML, CSS, and Bootstrap.
-No JS has been implemented
+I used HTML, CSS, and Bootstrap 3.
+No JavaScript has been implemented.